learningmatter-mit/VOID/README.md

  69     #  language_level        int     currently 2 or 3 for Python 2/3
  70
  71     cython_scope = None
- 72     language_level = None  # warn when not set but default to Py2 --> change None to 3
+ 72     language_level = 3  # warn when not set but default to Py2 --> change None to 3
 ```